-So in June, the day after the presentation, we hopped into a car with co-author Daria Kholodilina (check out her Donkey Express) serving as both guide and translator for Zaliko Bodjadze, who is probably the most well-known of the producers and is conveniently located off the side of the main highway at a bend of the constantly-churning Dzirula River.
+So in June, the day after the presentation, we hopped into a car with co-author Daria Kholodilina (check out her Georgian wine tours) serving as both guide and translator for Zaliko Bodjadze, who is probably the most well-known of the producers and is conveniently located off the side of the main highway at a bend of the constantly-churning Dzirula River.
 As these things usually go, we’d called ahead to let him know we’d be coming.
 When we arrived, he seemed to have forgotten.
 This can happen in Georgia, but it’s usually not a problem as guests are guests and while it was clear we were interrupting his work, he took a great deal of time to show us around and explain his process.

 How to describe Zaliko?
 He’s not a tall man at maybe some 165cm in height but he has a center of gravity that could stand up to an atomic shock wave.
 Shake his hand and you’ll feel the grip of a man who has churned what must be thousands of tons of earth into intricate ceramics during his life.
 Having grown up in a ceramics-making household, I knew the profile well and it was the mark of the artisan that they could probably break every bone in your hand just when saying hello.